 - Staph. aureus (osteomyelitis of the newborn)

 Step 2: Hospitalization versus outpatient care

 Determination of the cause of the fever can provide clues about the severity of the condition and whether inpatient treatment is needed.
-The first clue that the child might need to be admitted to the hospital for inpatient treatment is the inability to identify a source for the fever in a patient who needs multiple repeated physical examinations due to condition’s instability.
+Some clues that indicate a child needs hospital admission include:

 |Result on UA||Sensitivity||Specificity|

 Step 3: Re-evaluation and ordering more specific tests

 The last step in this suggested approach is about the re-evaluation of the feverish child.
 If the fever persists despite adequate treatment, i.e. antibiotics for an infectious etiology, the child should be re-evaluated.
 More specific tests such as a differential blood count, C-reactive protein testing and a repeat urinalysis should be performed.